trek-view/basecamp/_posts/2021-11-12-gopro-what-are-lrv-thm-files.md

 They're tiny files (usually less than 100Kb), typically with a resolution of 160 by 120 pixels.

-`.lrv` files are Low-Resolution Video (LRV) files are used by GoPro software to display a video previews, without having to load the high-resolution version.
+`.lrv` files are Low-Resolution Video (LRV) files are used by GoPro software to display video previews, without having to load the high-resolution version.

 The reason these are used rather than the original `.mp4` or `.360` videos comes down to filesize.
 The high-resolution video files that the GoPro shoots create very large files.
 For example, 1 minute of 360 video at 5.6K generates a file of about 1GB in size.